-Accordingly, Bombardier has adopted a diversity policy which outlines its approach to achieving and maintaining diversity on its Board of Directors and in management positions, and in addition to gender, the Corporation will continue to strive for the appropriate balance of skills, experience, independence and knowledge of Bombardier and the industry as a whole.
-This includes requirements for the Board of Directors to establish measurable objectives for achieving diversity on the Board of Directors and in management positions, and for the appropriate Board of Directors committees to monitor the implementation of the policy, assess the effectiveness of the Board of Directors nomination process and the appointment process for management positions at achieving the objectives of the policy and to measure the Corporation’s annual and cumulative progress made in achieving the objectives.
+Accordingly, Bombardier has adopted a diversity policy which outlines its approach to achieving and maintaining diversity on its Board of Directors and in executive officer and management positions, and in addition to gender and other designated minority groups (being Aboriginal peoples, members of visible minorities and persons with disabilities), the Corporation will continue to strive for the appropriate balance of skills, experience, independence and knowledge of Bombardier and the industry as a whole as well as alignment with the Corporation's strategy in the context of its current turnaround journey.
+This includes requirements for the Board of Directors to establish measurable objectives for achieving diversity on the Board of Directors and in executive officer and management positions, and for the appropriate Board of Directors committees to monitor the implementation of the policy, assess the effectiveness of the Board of Directors nomination process and the appointment process for executive officer and management positions at achieving the objectives of the policy and to measure the Corporation’s annual and cumulative progress made in achieving the diversity goals and gender diversity targets.

 The CGNC and HRCC are responsible for monitoring the implementation and effectiveness of the diversity policy.
 As such, these committees assess on a periodic basis,